A Note on Entanglement Entropy for Primary Fermion Fields in JT Gravity: Introduction

+While the proposal in \cite{Chen:2019iro} shows a promising way to extract information from the island configuration in JT gravity, the details of this process have not been fully specified in the literature.
+In particular, the modular flow of the free massless fermion field considered in \cite{Chen:2019iro} is in two dimensional Minkowski spacetime.
+More details are needed on how to apply this flow to the conformally flat spacetime.
+Therefore, in this paper, we aim to fill this gap in the literature by providing detailed calculations of entanglement entropy for massless fermion fields with the help of the resolvent technique.
+Our goal is to provide a clear and comprehensive understanding of the proposed method and its implications for the black hole information paradox.

 This paper is organized as follows.
 In Sec.\ref{sec-entropy}, we get the equations of motions in the background of JT gravity coupled to primary fermion fields and we find the particular solution of the wave function outside the extremal black hole horizon, and we also solve for the dilaton in JT gravity.
 In Sec.\ref{4d-far}, we calculate the two point correlators of primary fermion fields under Weyl transformations by CFT method.
 In Sec.\ref{4d-near}, we review a standard technique called {\it resolvent} to derive the entanglement entropy in $n$ disjoint intervals for a massless Dirac field in two dimensional vacuum Minkowski spacetime \cite{Casini:2009vk,Casini:2009sr}.
-Correspondingly, we get the singular integral equation for the the resolvent of the the primary fermion field correlator in JT gravity.
-We look forward to solving the singular integral equation for the the resolvent, and then we can get the entanglement entropy of a single interval for a massless Dirac field in 2D conformally flat spacetime.
+Correspondingly, we redefine the fields in terms of the conformal factor as the fermion fields, and we use the resolvent technique as described in two dimensional vacuum Minkowski spacetime to derive the renormalized entanglement entropy for massless Dirac fields in JT gravity.